-I took the photograph above a couple of years ago it is called ‘Solar versus Oil’.
+I took the photograph below a couple of years ago it is called ‘Solar versus Oil’.
 It is I feel a good pictorial representation of the dilemma I have faced concerning natural and petrochemical materials for my project.

 I have decided after a lot of thought to stay with the idea of constructing the property from as high a degree of natural materials as possible.
 That is not to say there is no place for man made synthetic materials in the build there will be some parts for which they are better suited or more cost effective.

 Thermal mass and breathability were key properties I wanted to include in the design.
 The traditional approach used to be to infill oak frames.
 However for greater energy efficiency it is better to encapsulate the oak frame in an external building envelope.
 I still wanted my oak frame to be the main structural element in the building.
 Some building envelopes can stand up by themselves without an oak frame.
 Others share structural loads with the frame.
 Indeed Carpenter Oak and Roderick James Architects have some fantastic designs that blend a very contemporary oak frame with structurally insulated panels.
 I like these designs very much they were a source of great inspiration but my personal preference has led me to a more traditional route with the frame as the main structural element surrounded by a breathable natural envelope.

 I hope to use a material called Hempcrete for the walls and possibly the roof.
 Hempcrete is made by mixing shriv, the woody core of industrial hemp plant, with a lime binder.
 The resultant material is cast around a softwood frame forming monolithic breathable walls with some quite amazing properties.